pitivi/pitivi/docs/Bug_reporting.md

 done
 ```

-2. Start a shell in the Pitivi bundle environment
+2. Start a shell in the Pitivi bundle environment.

-(If developping pitivi, make sure to be in the environment before running)

 ```
-if type ptvenv; then
-  ptvenv
-else
 flatpak run -d --command=bash org.pitivi.Pitivi
-fi
 ```
+In the development environment, you do this by running `ptvenv` instead.

 3. Start Pitivi inside gdb

 ```
-gdb python3 -ex 'run /app/bin/pitivi
+gdb python3 -ex 'run /app/bin/pitivi'
 ```

 When Pitivi crashes, run `bt full` to get the backtrace.
 When Pitivi